flywire/lo-p/docs/41-Printing.md

-In a break with usual Office conventions, the GlobalSheetService service (see `lodoc GlobalSheetSettings`) doesn’t store the properties; instead they're maintained by its XGlobalSheetSettings interface (see "lodoc XGlobalSheetSettings).
+In a break with usual Office conventions, the GlobalSheetService service (see `lodoc GlobalSheetSettings`) doesn’t store the properties; instead they're maintained by its XGlobalSheetSettings interface (see `lodoc XGlobalSheetSettings`).
 The printing- related properties are listed in Table 10.